Simple Present Tense for the TOEIC®: Rules, Usage, and Common Mistakes

 Flow Exam team

-The simple present tense is used to express facts, habits, and general truths in English.
+The simple present is used to express facts, habits, and general truths in English.

-In the TOEIC®, you encounter it in the Reading section (Parts 5, 6, 7), especially when referring to professional routines, schedules, and processes.
+In the TOEIC®, you will encounter it in the Reading section (Parts 5, 6, 7), especially for professional routines, schedules, and processes.

 Example: